Citicoline | CDP-choline | Cytidine 5'-diphosphocholine

 Cognizin® is a registered trademark of Kyowa Hakko Bio Co.

-Cognizin® Citicoline is typically dosed in amounts between 250 and 500 mg/day when used alone as a nootropic in healthy adults.
-Neurohacker believes the evidence suggests a threshold response (see Neurohacker Dosing Principles) for citicoline when given to healthy people, which means the majority of functional benefits occur at the lower end of the range, with a doubling of the dose from 250 to 500 mg producing only modest additional functional gains.
-The amount included in a formulation may be below the amount used in studies when it has been given alone, because Neurohacker Collective’s experience with citicoline is that, when used with other ingredients that influence choline levels and metabolism, a more modest dose can be sufficient.*
+Cognizin® Citicoline is typically consumed in amounts between 250 and 500 mg/day when used alone as a nootropic in healthy adults.
+Neurohacker believes the evidence suggests a threshold response (see Neurohacker Dosing Principles) for citicoline when given to healthy people, which means the majority of functional benefits occur at the lower end of the range, with a doubling of the serving from 250 to 500 mg producing only modest additional functional gains.
+The amount included in a formulation may be below the amount used in studies when it has been given alone, because Neurohacker Collective’s experience with citicoline is that, when used with other ingredients that influence choline levels and metabolism, a more modest serving can be sufficient.*

 Citicoline is part of the Kennedy (or CDP-choline) pathway, which has a central role in choline homeostasis [8–10]